nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * In the name search, persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
-* Only full words will be matched, for ROOM_NUMBER and PHONE the arguments should be exactly the same as the person's ROOM_NUMBER and PHONE_NUMBER
+* Only full words will be matched, for ROOM_NUMBER and PHONE the arguments should be exactly the same as the person's ROOM_NUMBER and PHONE
 * Order of the TAGs do not matter, `t/friends t/colleagues` works the same as `t/colleagues t/friends`
 * Tag search is case-sensitive, `Friends` will not match `friends`
 * In tag search, the contacts have to contain all the specified TAGs in order to match
+* If the user inputs multiple fields in parameter, then only the contacts that match all the field in the parameter will be listed out.

 Examples:
 * `find p/94509592 n/Alex Jones r/08-1234 t/friends t/colleagues`